-Learn how to make this DIY disinfecting spray that is all natural, non toxic, cheap, and works like Lysol.
-This spray uses essential oils, white vinegar, and alcohol to deodorize, sanitize, and kill mold.
+Learn how to make a DIY disinfecting spray that is all natural, cheap, and powerful.
+This homemade antibacterial spray has three different methods to also make it antiviral.
+With options like essential oils, white vinegar, hydrogen peroxide, and alcohol, there’s a recipe for everyone.
+Here’s a natural alternative to Lysol that will deodorize, sanitize, and kill harmful germs, bacteria, and viruses.

 Kids are gross.

-After learning all of this about Lysol, but seeing how germy and nasty kids are, I found that there’s a really healthy DIY disinfecting spray alternative to store-bought disinfecting spray.
+After learning all of this about Lysol, but seeing how germy and nasty kids are, I found that there’s a really healthy alternative to Lysol disinfecting spray.

 It only requires 3-4 ingredients that you have to buy (but might already have on hand) and water.